 No one does comfort like North America.
 We love big comfy couches, roaring fireplaces, plush rugs, and the fact that we can wear our sweatpants and sweatshirts (Tasha says yoga pants too) wherever we want.
 Our first day in Canada this year, we saw numerous people walking down the street in their pajama pants without a care in the world, and I instantly knew we weren’t in Europe anymore.

-It may not be admirable aspect to many outside people and cultures, but I guess you can just say that North Americans are super laid back and really don’t give a shit.
+It may not be an admirable aspect to many outside people and cultures, but I guess you can just say that North Americans are super laid back and really don’t give a shit.
 Three years ago I would have told you people are far too casual, now as we travel the world in our Patagonia fleeces and baseball caps we find ourselves missing it.

 We Miss A Home